ishantanu/awesome-kubectl-plugins/README.md

 * [kubectl-captain](https://github.com/alauda/kubectl-captain) - kubectl plugin for captain

+* [kubectl-unbound-pvc](https://github.com/ishantanu/kubectl-unbound-pvc) - A kubectl plugint to see PVCs which are not in "Bound" state

 ### Collection of kubectl plugins

 * [collection of kubectl plugins](https://github.com/jordanwilson230/kubectl-plugins) - A Collection of Plugins for kubectl Integration (context switching, ssh / exec as any user, etc).